Kirby Smart: 2020 season

 In 2020, Georgia's regular-season record was 7–2.
 Georgia's two setbacks were to #2 Alabama and #8 Florida.
 The season was shortened because of the COVID-19 pandemic; all four games against non-SEC opponents were canceled, though Georgia played one more game than usual against SEC opponents.
 Georgia was slated to play ten games, but the game against Vanderbilt had to be cancelled due to COVID issues within the Commodore program.
 Georgia finished the regular season in second place in the SEC East.
 In the subsequent bowl season, the No. 9 Bulldogs beat No. 8 Cincinnati in the Peach Bowl, 24–21.

 2021 season

+Smart celebrating at Georgia's championship parade in 2022.

 In 2021, Georgia went 12–0 in the regular season.
 Georgia lost to Alabama in the SEC Championship, 41–24.
 Georgia was ranked No. 3 after this game and earned a College Football Playoff nomination.
 The Bulldogs defeated No. 2 Michigan in the College Football Playoff semifinal game at the Orange Bowl, 34–11.
 Georgia defeated No. 1 Alabama in the National Championship game, 33–18, to secure their first national championship since 1980.
 With this victory, Smart became the first of Saban's former assistants at Alabama and just the second overall to defeat Saban (Jimbo Fisher, a former assistant at LSU and the head coach at Texas A&M, was the first after his unranked Aggies team upset the Crimson Tide earlier in the season).
 Smart was named SEC Coach of the Year for the 2021 season.